 As Assistant Director of the 16th World Saxophone Congress in St Andrews, Scotland, Mike oversaw the production of more than 250 performances featuring musicians from over 50 countries.
 As a chamber musician, he has also performed several world premieres at WSCs in Thailand, Slovenia, and France.

 Mike is a member of the Scottish Saxophone Ensemble and the Apollo Saxophone Orchestra, whose recent ‘Perpetual Motion’ album featured new works by Barbara Thompson.
 Notable performances include sell-out appearances at multiple Edinburgh Fringe and Jazz Festivals, at the Enterprise Music Scotland Chamber Music Festival, SOUND Festival, Prague Fringe Festival, RNCM Saxophone Days, and broadcasts for BBC1, ITV, BBC Radio Scotland, BBC Radio 3, and BBC Radio 6 Music.

 Mike is saxophone tutor for Napier University and Edinburgh University, and enjoys a busy private teaching practice.
-As a founder of the Scottish Saxophone Academy he leads saxophone courses and events throughout the year, and further work with Creative Scotland’s Youth Music Initiative has seen Mike visit schools across Scotland as a tutor on the award-winning Jazz Programme.
+As a Director of the Scottish Saxophone Academy he leads saxophone courses and events throughout the year, and further work with Creative Scotland’s Youth Music Initiative has seen Mike visit schools across Scotland as a tutor on the award-winning Jazz Programme.